shosetsuorg/shosetsu/README.md

 # ![logo](https://github.com/shosetsuorg/android-app/blob/development/android/src/main/res/mipmap-hdpi/ic_launcher.png) Shosetsu

-A free and open source android application for reading novels.
-Use at your own discretion as this app is currently in beta and may have bugs.
+The Free & Open Source Android Application for reading (Light) Novels!

-We appreciate any help in improving the app, so let us know by either [opening an issue](../../issues/new) or via Discord.
+We appreciate any help in improving the app, so let us know by [opening an issue](../../issues/new).

 Download Development! | There is no mainline ;-;
 ---------------------- | ---------------------

 <a href="https://github.com/shosetsuorg/shosetsu-preview/releases/latest"><img src="https://github.com/shosetsuorg/android-app/blob/development/android/src/debug/res/mipmap-xxxhdpi/ic_launcher.png" alt="Get it directly!" height="80"></a>

 Join us on our Discord server: